FUNctional Switching

 Answering common queries and concerns.

-The model was inspired by the teachers and therapists supported while I was working in Qatar.
-Thanks go out to the staff at Mada and Hamad Medical Corporation for their feedback and frequent reminders to keep it simple.
+This model was inspired by the teachers and therapists at Mada and Hamad Medical Corporation, Qatar.
+A special thanks for their feedback and frequent reminders to keep it simple.

-Thanks also goes to Will Wade and Alli Gaskin at Ace Centre for their encouragement and support, and particularly to Alli for providing the name FUNctional Switching.
+Thanks also go to Will Wade and Alli Gaskin at Ace Centre for their encouragement and support.
+Particularly Alli, for providing the name FUNctional Switching.